pekkalacd/Introduction-to-Python/Lessons/Basic Operators/README.md

 ### Unary, Binary, and Ternary

 Operators require the use of *operands* in order to perform some action or evaluate an expression.
 An **operand** is an object or literal that is used in conjunction with an operator.
-In most languages, there are three kinds of operators: *unary*, *binary*, and *ternary*.
+In most languages, there are three kinds of operators: *unary*, *binary*, and *ternary*.<br>

 A **unary operator** requires one operand that sits to the right of the operator.
 A **binary operator** requires two operands which sit on either side of the operator.
 And a **ternary operator** requires two operands on either side and an additional one on a single side.<br>

 In Python, there are no ternary operators.
 However, *ternary expressions* can still be formed.
 Most commonly, binary and unary operators are used.
 Generally, the format of using each of those is as follows.<br>